craigthings/firestate/README.md

 ### FirestoreCollection

 #### Properties
-- `children`: Array<FirestoreDocument> - Array of document instances in the collection.
+- `docs`: Array<FirestoreDocument> - Array of document instances in the collection.
-- `docs`: Array<T> - Array of raw document data.
+- `firestoreDocs`: Array<T> - Array of raw document data.
 - `subscribed`: boolean - Indicates if the collection is currently subscribed to Firestore updates.

 #### Methods